Synthetic Function Demonstrations Improve Generation in Low-Resource Programming Languages: Generating Synthetic Training Data

-\paragraph{(III) Generate Synthetic Problems} We generate synthetic demonstrations of function semantics, systematically showing the effects of individual arguments.
-We query GPT-4o ($Q()$) to produce data samples demonstrating a target function $f_i$ with documentation $d_i$ and table $t_i$:
+We aim to generate synthetic demonstrations of function semantics by designing synthetic data samples which systematically show the effect of one function argument at a time.
+We query GPT-4o (denoted $Q(\cdot)$) to produce multiple synthetic problems from each input by demonstrating the target function $f_i$ with \textit{each} of its arguments in $\textbf{a}_i$ found in documentation $d_i$.
+All generations are grounded on the chosen table $t_i$:

 Even the teacher model may not be an expert in the LRPL, so $d_i$ provides the semantics of $f_i$, and the table $t_i$ provides grounding to generate natural questions.
-For one input, teacher GPT-4o produces an output set of samples $S_i$.
-Each sample contains a question $q$ in natural language, which requires the execution of $f_i$ on $t_i$ to solve.
-We also generate a step by step explanation $e$ of how to solve the problem, and an executable answer formula $a$.
+For one input, teacher GPT-4o is instructed to produce an output set of sample problems $z_j \in S_i$, where each $z_j = (q, e, a)$.
+The natural language question $q$ may be solved by executing $f_i$ on $t_i$ while making use of function argument $j$ of $f_i$.
+For each problem $z_j$ we also generate a step-by-step explanation $e$ of how to solve the problem, and an executable answer formula $a$.

-We instruct the teacher to rotate through each function argument and produce one demonstration for each (resulting in the set $S_i$).
-This allows us to demonstrate the usage of individual optional arguments.
-Appendix \ref{apx:sampling_questions} shows examples.
+Rotating through each function argument and producing one demonstration for each allows us to demonstrate the usage of individual arguments and even optional ones.

+\paragraph{Method details:} We prompt the teacher model GPT-4o to generate textbook-quality tutorials in a QA format, demonstrating how to use a given function.
+A key aspect of the prompt is that we instruct the teacher to generate a set of examples, each one demonstrating how to use one argument slot of the target function.
+This is our method's most detailed and important prompt, so we share it in Figure~\ref{fig:prompt_generate_examples}.
+We elicit tutorial information in JSON, which allows us to extract structured information and compile the training tutorials automatically using a template.